 Gathering isn’t optional

 It’s imperative that we begin to gather in person again just as soon as it feels safe to do so.
 And “safe” will mean something different for each person.
-I am beyond excited to be moving forward with my in-person retreats again this summer, starting with graduating my current cohort of Certified Spiritual Sexual Educator students in early May.
-What was supposed to be a 6-month program turned into an 18-month program, and we’ve stayed connected to each other and to the program with monthly zoom calls.
-Now, these 10 amazing, courageous, visionary women finally get to graduate!
+I am excited to be moving forward with a small number of in-person retreats again in 2022.

 I’m deeply excited about rediscovering the joy of connection with people, in person.
-My next offering is in July in Colorado, a weekend retreat.
-In August, Goddess willing, we’ll be gathering in Glastonbury for a weeklong retreat that was postponed from 2020.
-And in September, a weekend in Pennsylvania.
-It’s good to feel like there’s movement again, at least in the US.
-I know that in other parts of the world, things are still very locked down.
-I pray that begins to shift soon so that we can all remember who we truly are as connected, loving, transforming, expanding human beings.
+It’s good to feel like there’s light at the end of the tunnel.
+I pray that 2022 is the year of freedom from the restrictions we’ve all lived with over the past 2+ years, so that we can all remember who we truly are as connected, loving, transforming, expanding human beings.

 Love & blessings, Amrita